MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 ### Encapsulating resources

 `ClusterResourcePlacement` supports using ConfigMap to envelope certain Kubernetes resource types so they can be staged on the hub cluster without any unintended side effects on the hub cluster.
-For a list of resource types and to understand how this feature works please see our [envelope object documentation][envelope-object]
+For a list of resource types and to understand how this feature works see our [envelope object documentation][envelope-object]

 ## Placement types